Skip to content

 What Are Unsocial Working Hours?

-There is no official definition of unsocial working hours.
-Unsocial working hours, also called anti-social hours, generally refer to any period an employee works outside of conventional working hours.
-Conventional working hours are usually either/or:
+While there is no official definition of unsocial working hours, unsocial working hours (also commonly referred to as anti-social hours) generally refer to any period an employee works outside conventional working hours.

 • standard business hours between 9 am and 5 pm; or